slds-lmu/benchmark_2022_regional_descriptors/README.md

 #### 6.2) Analysis

 - Creates box plots for comparing the irds of the different methods w.r.t to several evaluation measures
-- Creates box plots for comparing the speed of the different methods
+- Creates tables for maximality and efficiency, as well as for statistical tests
 - All data are queried from the database `db_evals.db`
 - Main functions: `analysis.R`